steharr/ms4-shoop/TESTING.md

 * *Duplicate attribute class.*
 Typo error fixed by removing the duplicate

+**Sales Banners Maintenance Page**

+Errors
+* *Element h5 not allowed as child of element button in this context.
+(Suppressing further errors from this subtree.)*
+Changed to span

+* *Element p not allowed as child of element button in this context.
+(Suppressing further errors from this subtree.)*
+Removed from button

+**Create Sales Banners Page**

+No errors or warnings

+**Edit Sales Banners Page**

+No errors or warnings

+**Cart Page**

+Warnings:
+* *The type attribute is unnecessary for JavaScript resources.*
+Fixed by removing

+**Checkout Page**

+No errors or warnings

 ### **CSS Validation**
 In order to validate the quality of my CSS Code, I passed it through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Results below: